Tips of the week !

 Tip of the week #5

-You can easily filter your analyses in DataMa on a part of your source dataset.
+You can easily filter your analyses in Datama on a part of your source dataset.

 Tip of the week #4

-As you know, in order to explain your overall performance variation, DataMa independently analyses for each stage each of your dimensions to bring up those that best explain the variation in that stage.
+As you know, in order to explain your overall performance variation, Datama independently analyses for each stage each of your dimensions to bring up those that best explain the variation in that stage.
 But the tool also analyses combinations of dimensions.
 Either all dimensions combined together (Combined Dimensions) or all pairs of dimensions (Smart Dimension). 👨🔬

 Tip of the week #3

-In all DataMa solutions, you have the possibility to group together elements of a dimension that represents almost nothing on your performance. 🧐
+In all Datama solutions, you have the possibility to group together elements of a dimension that represents almost nothing on your performance. 🧐

 Useful especially when your data has dimensions with hundreds of different values.